wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/manage-m365/includes/5-service-health.md

-You can monitor the health of your Microsoft 365 subscription in the Microsoft 365 admin portal.
-As shown in the following figure, click **Service health** in the Microsoft 365 admin center’s **Health** pane to display all your subscription’s services and their associated health status.
-You can filter the list to view only what's most relevant to you - from services with degraded service to advisories to all services.
+You can monitor the health of your Microsoft 365 services (whether it's up or down or if performance is impacted) in the Microsoft 365 admin portal.
+You can filter the list of subscriptions and services to view only what's most relevant to you - from services with degraded performance to advisories to all services.

 ![Service health view](../media/5-service-health-1.png)